hsjharvey/BlockChain-in-Go/README.md

-# A mini cryptocurrency example implemented in Go
+# A mini blockchain example implemented in Go